canonical/sphinx-docs-starter-pack/docs/reference/myst-syntax-reference.md

 ### Substitution

-To reuse sentences or paragraphs that have little markup and special formatting, use [substitutions](https://www.sphinx-doc.org/en/master/usage/restructuredtext/basics.html#substitutions). <!-- wokeignore:rule=master -->
+To reuse sentences or paragraphs that have little markup and special formatting, use [substitutions](https://www.sphinx-doc.org/en/master/usage/restructuredtext/basics.html#substitutions).

 Substitutions can be defined in the following locations: